Long Shot (2019 film): Plot

 Even though the incident increases Charlotte's approval rating, Chambers is livid when she chooses to ignore his orders and call him out.
 He confronts her in his office alongside Wembley, who has a vested interest in removing the trees as part of his plan.
 The two blackmail her with a hacked video from Fred's webcam.
 The hacked video depicts Fred discussing his and Charlotte's relationship and Fred further masturbating to a video of one of her speeches, the hacked video culminating in Fred ejaculating on his own face.
 Charlotte shows Fred the hacked video and informs him that she has agreed to the ultimatum, and that she wants to introduce him and their relationship publicly once his image is cleaned up.
 Disappointed and unwilling to change, he refuses and they break up.

 Back in New York, Fred talks with Lance.
 Lance comes out to Fred as a Republican and a Christian.
 Fred's reaction is initially racist, not believing that African Americans can be Republican, and assuming that the only reason Lance wears a cross is as a black cultural symbol.
 Lance tells him that he has been too stubborn with his principles and refusal to consider other people's needs and opinions.
 Fred decides to accede to Charlotte's ideas.

 However, during her announcement to run for president in 2020, Charlotte changes her mind and opts for her original plan, also revealing the blackmail from Wembley and Chambers and describing the content of the video before its release.
 The video is released and Fred is nicknamed "cum guy" by the news media.
 Fred searches for Charlotte and finds her waiting at his apartment.
-They admit that they love each other, and meet the press outside where Charlotte introduces Fred as her boyfriend, with the public surprisingly being supportive of them.
-In 2021, the couple marry and Charlotte is sworn in as the first female president with Fred as "First Mister", him having taken her last name.
+They admit that they love each other, and meet the press outside where Charlotte introduces Fred as her boyfriend, with the public expressing support for them.
+In 2021, the couple marry and Charlotte is sworn in as the first female president with Fred as "First Mister", he having taken her last name.